JabRef/jabref/docs/decisions/0030-use-apache-commons-io-for-directory-monitoring.md

 ### org.apache.commons.io.monitor

-* Good, because there is no observed issues.
+* Good, because there are no observed issues.
-* Good, because can handle huge files without overflowing.
+* Good, because can handle huge amount of files without overflowing.
 * Bad, because it uses a polling mechanism at fixed intervals, which can waste CPU cycles if no change occurs.